bravonokoth/Hackathon_personal_portfolio/README.md

 - [License](#license)
 - [Contact](#contact)

-## Demo
-You can view a live demo of the portfolio [here](#) (replace with the actual URL if hosted online, e.g., on GitHub Pages, Netlify, or Vercel).

 ## Features
 - **Responsive Design**: Fully responsive layout that works on desktops, tablets, and mobile devices.